walmartlabs/concord-website/docs/getting-started/install/docker.md

 }
 ```

-Make sure that the `db` section contains the same password you speficied on
+Make sure that the `db` section contains the same password you specified on
 [Step 1](#step-1).

 The `secretStore` parameters define the keys that are used
 to encrypt user secrets.
 The keys must be base64-encoded:

 ```bash
 $ echo -ne "q1" | base64
 cTE=